 - This scheme is operated by the branch committee and not UCU national.

-- You should only apply for this scheme if you are seeking coverage of deductions above the normal Fighting Fund daily rate and need further support as a result of pay deductions for participating in industrial action.
+- You should only apply for this scheme if you are seeking coverage of deductions above normal Fighting Fund daily rate (where this is available for specific actions) and need further support as a result of pay deductions for participating in industrial action.

 - Please supply the total number of days you were on strike, including the first three days (if you work part time, you can supply this as a decimal if required).